darthbatman/cs-phrase-classification/README.md

 # dblp-nouns
-Extraction and frequency analysis of nouns in DBLP titles.
+Extraction and analysis of noun phrases in DBLP titles